Herbert Brün: Career

 Brün's students at the University of Illinois were referred to, often pejoratively, as Brünettes.
-His notable students include Stuart Saunders Smith.
+His notable students include Stuart Saunders Smith and Sarah Hennies.

 Life

+Herbert Brün was born to a German Jewish family in Berlin.
+Many of his relatives died in the Holocaust during World War II.

-Herbert Brün was married to Marianne Brün, an intellectual, writer, and teacher of social theory; she was the daughter of the famous German actors Fritz Kortner and Johanna Hofer.
+He was married to Marianne Brün, an intellectual, writer, and teacher of social theory; she was the daughter of the famous German actors Fritz Kortner and Johanna Hofer.